PestaKit/microservice-status/README.md

 Update a service.
 Allow to modify an existing service with its *UID*.
 The structure of the JSON object is the same as seen above.
 ### /services
 #### DELETE
 Delete all services in the application.
-Require a passphrase set in the code to be executed.
+Require a passphrase set in the code to be executed. *For tests purpose only*.
 #### GET
 Get a list of all the services, with the possibility to filter services by their *state*.
 #### POST